A ketogenic diet for beginners

 - Eat enough fat to feel satisfied.16 This is the big difference between a keto diet and starvation, that also results in ketosis.
 A keto diet is sustainable, whereas starvation is not.

-When starving you’re likely to feel tired and hungry and give up, but a keto diet is sustainable and can make you feel great.
+When starving you’re likely to feel tired and hungry and give up, but a ketogenic diet is sustainable and can make you feel great.
 So eat enough to feel satisfied, and if you’re hungry all the time, you should probably add more fat to your meals (like more butter, more olive oil, etc.).
 Our keto recipes have the needed fat included.